thiagodnf/replacer-action/test_resources/teste.md

 This is the @version.
-Check it out!
+Check it out! @version again.